Capitol Ministries Announces Leadership Transition

 “Our greatest need right now is prayer—for wisdom and strength as we adjust to this new rhythm of life and ministry.
 The number one thing in ministry is building and protecting trust—people must trust your heart, your competence, your integrity, and your confidentiality.”

-Please join us in praying for Dr. Randy Adams and Danielle Drollinger as they begin this exciting new season of ministry leadership—bringing the Gospel light to leaders worldwide.
+Please pray for Danielle Drollinger and Dr. Randy Adams as they begin this new season of leadership with the Capitol Ministries team, bringing Gospel light to public servants worldwide.